 https://www.ukons.org/site/assets/files/1134/triage_tool_poster.pdf

 These guidelines are intended for use by all health care professionals who assess and/or manage acute oncology patients at presentation.
-The guidelines may also be useful as an adjunct to the UKONS Triage tool when providing care advice following telephone triage Appendix Page.
+The guidelines may also be useful as an adjunct to the UKONS Triage tool when providing care advice following telephone triage (Appendix Page, P.56/57).
+They are mostly single-page “see-and-treat” guides.
+Whilst drug names may be referenced within a guideline, this is offered as a guide only, it is acknowledged that local variation may apply.

 They are mostly single-page "see-and-treat" guides.
 Whilst drug names may be referenced within each protocol, this is offered as a guide only; it is acknowledged that local variation may apply.